 Don't think about homemade food, he joked to himself and the rising panic faded into barely suppressed, giddy laughter.

 "Airplane."
 The word came rushing out of his mouth before his brain could catch up with it and he could feel something tugging at the back of his mind, clawing, like a dog trying to jump up a wall a cat had climbed.

-"It means," Glaw said, stubbornly ignoring the urge to gasp for breath.
-"It's a machine, almost like a bird, except it was built by my people, like a carriage.
+"It means," Glaw said, stubbornly ignoring the urge to gasp for breath, "a machine, almost like a bird, except it was built by my people, like a carriage.
 It can fly through the air, big enough for one or two of my kind to fly with it."
 He had to grit the last sentence out between his teeth.
 His jaw didn't seem to want to cooperate more than that.

 "Like a carriage that goes through the air," Lykos said, his eyes on the ceiling.
 "But how does it move?
 It can't flap its wings if it isn't alive."

 Something clicked into place in Glaw's mind.
-He didn't let it form as a whole thought, but he had a vague understanding that whatever it was that kept him from speaking as he wished it could be outsmarted.
+He didn't let it form a whole thought, but he had a vague understanding that whatever it was that kept him from speaking could be outsmarted.
 I'm quite sure that Rhian said all spells have loopholes.
 You just need to find them.

 "We should go to the docks again," he said out loud.
 "The fresh air should do you some good."

 "If you say so," Lykos said, his lips barely parting.